Humanities: History, Geography & the environment

 At Rolls Crescent our Geography curriculum is designed to develop children’s curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 As pupils progress, their growing knowledge, connection and understanding of the world and their place within it will help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.

 Our knowledge-based Geography curriculum is coherently planned and sequenced to ensure pupils acquire key knowledge and skills systemically.
 Topics have clear progression through the year and previous knowledge is built upon throughout the key stages.
-Teachers build upon their prior knowledge, embedding it in their long term memory to allow children to become successful learners and develop an interest and enthusiasm for geography as they move through the school.
+The curriculum knowledge is planned sequentially, starting from development matters in EYFS and continuing throughout the school to Year 6.
+Teachers build upon their prior knowledge, embedding it in their long-term memory to allow children to become successful learners and develop an interest and enthusiasm for geography as they move through the school and into the next stage of their learning.

 We are committed to ensuring our pupils gain a deeper knowledge of and connection to their local area as well learning about the wider world, including countries they or their family have lived in as Rolls Crescent serves a vibrant and diverse community.
-There are a large majority of pupils who have links to other parts of the world with 72% of our pupils speaking English as an additional language and there are currently 33 different languages spoken within our school.
+There are a large majority of pupils who have links to other parts of the world with a high percentage of our pupils speaking English as an additional language and are currently 36 different languages spoken within our school.

-The cultural capital of our children is important to us so we ensure to widen our pupils’ experiences through creative and enriching lessons, including opportunities for outdoor learning, going on trips, meeting visitors and using ICT links (Climbing Mam Tor, visiting Llandudno to compare the environment to our local area and mapwork from MMU).
+The cultural capital of our children is important to us so we ensure to widen our pupils’ experiences through creative and enriching lessons, including opportunities for outdoor learning, going on trips, meeting visitors and using ICT links.
 The large majority of our pupils have low communication and language skills on entry and therefore oracy and vocabulary acquisition are a key priority which is why in addition to widening our pupils’ experiences we present the key vocabulary within our Geography knowledge organisers and on classroom displays.

 Implementation

-· A knowledge organiser which outlines skills and knowledge for the year (Using the skills progression document)
+A knowledge organiser which outlines the knowledge for the half term.

 Impact

-· Formative assessment based on where the children are up to against the expected standard of skills and knowledge for the topic.
+- Formative assessment based on where the children are up to against the expected standard of knowledge for the topic.

 -